Loading...

 They include measures such as live proctoring, video monitoring, qualitative and quantitative analysis, post-exam forensic analysis, whistle-blower/tips programs, cooperation with law enforcement agencies, and more.

-And, this is really important especially for candidates to understand as we make updates and improvements, we will not hesitate to look back at past exams and take action if appropriate.
-I want to pause here for a moment to ensure we emphasize this – and to say to candidates who may be tempted to try to circumvent our security measures – don’t do it.
+Andthis is really important especially for GMAT candidates to understand as we make updates and improvementswe will not hesitate to look back at past exams and take action when appropriate.
+It’s important to warn test takers who may be tempted to try to circumvent our security measures – don’t do it.
 Cheating on an assessment has serious real-world consequences.
 Safeguard your future, and don’t engage in behavior that might put it at risk.

 Can you talk a bit about the consequences of cheating?
 What actions do you take when you determine someone has acted inappropriately?

-There are serious real-world consequences for cheating or any attempt to circumvent security measures.
-Consequences that go beyond scores being cancelled.
-Business schools who received scores are also informed in any situations involving evidence of cheating and using unfair means to earn a score, and test takers are often prohibited from taking GMAC exams in the future.
-In some cases, candidates may face legal consequences for engaging in illegal or fraudulent behavior.
+Most candidates are aware that scores will be cancelled when cheating is uncovered, but the consequences really go beyond that.
+Business schools who received scores are also informed in any situation involving cheating or other unfair means to earn a score, and test takers are often prohibited from taking GMAC exams in the future.
+In some cases, candidates may face legal consequences for engaging in that illegal or fraudulent behavior.

-Nobody at GMAC enjoys reading heartfelt appeal letters from candidates who get caught, apologizing for their misdeeds and lamenting over the loss of what could have been a very bright future, filled with opportunities.
-And it’s important to note – it doesn’t matter whether a candidate recently applied, has already been accepted, has received a scholarship, is currently in a program or has already graduated – if our Test Security Team makes a determination that a score is not valid, we always share that information with business schools.
+Nobody at GMAC enjoys reading heartfelt appeal letters from candidates who get caught, apologizing for their misdeeds and lamenting over the loss of what could have been a very bright future filled with opportunities.
+And it’s important to note – it doesn’t matter whether a candidate recently applied, has already been accepted, has received a scholarship, is currently in a program or has already graduatedif our Test Security Team determines that a score is not valid, we always share that information with business schools.
+And candidates have been formally reprimanded or even expelled as a result.

 What does it mean when a candidate receives an email that says their exam is "undergoing a review"?

-I'll start with the good news – reviews are a normal part of our process at GMAC and most often, reviews don’t take more than a handful of days.
-Although as a result of unusual circumstances, they do on occasion take up to 20 days.
+The good news is that reviews are a normal part of our process at GMAC and most often, reviews don’t take more than a handful of days.
+However, in the event of unusual circumstances, they may take up to 20 days.

-We know that candidates are often anticipating the release of their official scores and some candidates may have upcoming admissions deadlines, so we proactively communicate with candidates via email if their exam is selected for review, including sharing information with them about the timing of the review being complete and their scores being released.
-The email we send isn’t meant to be alarming, or to indicate that anything is amiss – and without it, candidates would lack insight into why their official scores weren’t yet available, which can increase anxiety and customer support inquiries.
+We know that candidates are often anticipating the release of their official scores and some candidates may have upcoming admissions deadlines.
+We urge candidates to sit for their GMAT exam well in advance of their application deadlinesat least one month.
+We also proactively communicate with candidates via email if their exam is selected for review, including sharing information with them about the timing of the review being complete and their scores being released.
+The email we send isn’t meant to be alarming, or to indicate that anything is amissand without it, candidates would lack insight into why their official scores weren’t yet available, which can increase anxiety and customer support inquiries.

-With regards to what triggers a review, I'm actually not able to share details with you.
-The process, be it organized or random – or a bit of both - that GMAC leverages is confidential to help maintain test security, and our processes also frequently change.
-Our Test Security Team often updates their technology and tactics, to help ensure what we’re doing is effective.
+With regards to what triggers a review, we are not able to share details with you.
+The process that GMAC leveragesbe it organized, random, or a bit of bothis confidential to help maintain test security, and our processes also frequently change.
+Our Test Security Team update their technology and tactics often to ensure what we’re doing is effective.

-What advice do you have for candidates preparing to take a test?
+What advice do you have for a candidate preparing to take a test?

 • Anyone who tells you that you are “guaranteed” to get a high score.